c43721/react-skills-test/README.md

 ## chakra-ui?

 This was a difficult decision.
-I have build many projects using Bootstrap, Ant-design, and Material-ui, and I prefer Material.
+I have built many projects using Bootstrap, Ant-design, and Material-ui, and I prefer Material.
 However, to pick my frontend library of choice, I did 2 things:

 - Researched each library
 - Calculated the effort to set up vs the end result